Great Teacher Onizuka: Plot

-Eikichi Onizuka is a 22-year-old ex-gang member and virgin.
+Eikichi Onizuka is a 22-year-old ex-gang member who wants to lose his virginity.
 While peeping up girls' skirts at a local shopping mall, Onizuka meets a schoolgirl who agrees to go out on a date with him.
 Onizuka's attempt to sleep with her fails when her current "boyfriend", her teacher, shows up at the love hotel they are in and asks her to return to him.
 The teacher is old and ugly, but has sufficient influence over her that she leaps from a second-story window and lands in his arms.

 Onizuka, upon seeing this display of a teacher's power over girls, decides to become a teacher himself.
-However, he earns his teaching degree, just barely, at a second-rate college.
-In his quest, he discovers two important things: he has a conscience and a sense of morality.
+He earns his teaching degree, just barely, at a second-rate college.
+In his quest, he develops a conscience.
 This means taking advantage of impressionable schoolgirls is out of the question, but their unusually attractive mothers are a different matter.
 He enjoys teaching and, most of the time, he teaches life lessons rather than routine schoolwork.
 He hates the system of traditional education, especially when other teachers and administrators have grown ignorant and condescending to students and their needs.
 With these realizations, he sets out to become the greatest teacher ever, using his own unique brand of philosophy and the ability to do nearly anything when under enough pressure.
-He is hired as a long-shot teacher by a privately operated middle school, in Kichijōji to tame a class that has driven one teacher to a mysterious death, another to a nervous breakdown, and one other to joining a cult.
-He embarks on a mission of self-discovery by reaching out to each student one by one and helping each student overcome their problems and learn to enjoy life.
+He is hired as a long-shot teacher by a privately operated middle school in Kichijōji to tame a class that has driven one teacher to a mysterious death, another to a nervous breakdown, and one other to join a cult.
+He embarks on a mission of self-discovery by reaching out to each student one by one to help them overcome their problems and learn to enjoy life.
 He uses methods that are unorthodox, illegal, and life-threatening, yet he manages to succeed in educating and opening up his students.